Yostina-Romani/SpendWise_API/README.md

 - Transportation
 - Other

-Categories can be managed and organized through the application's administrative functionality.
+Categories can be managed through the application's administrative functionality.

 👤 Profile Management